All Episodes

-I was uh having a private communication, my official Sony concierge.
+I was having a private communication, my official Sony concierge about a delivery that's stuck on a broken airplane.

-Greetings and welcome back Rush Limbaugh and the excellence in broadcasting.
+Greetings and welcome back, Rush Limbaugh and the Excellence in Broadcasting.

-Would you would you please rise?
+Would you please rise?

 Be seated.